geb/geb/doc/manual/src/chapters/110-testing.md

 The `geb.spock.GebSpec` class will clear the cookies in the `cleanup()` method unless the spec is `@Stepwise`, in which case they are cleared in `cleanupSpec()` (meaning that all feature methods in a stepwise spec share the same browser state).

-This auto clearing of cookies can be [disabled via configuration](configuration.html#auto_clearing_cookies).
+This auto-clearing of cookies can be [disabled via configuration](configuration.html#auto_clearing_cookies).

-### Jar and class names
+### JAR and class names

-The following table illustrates the specific jars and class names for Spock and JUnit.
+The following table illustrates the specific JARs and class names for Spock and JUnit.

 <table class="graybox" border="0" cellspacing="0" cellpadding="5">
     <tr>